 Awards to eligible employees, including Named Executive Officers, are generally made on an annual basis.
-Equity-based awards historically took the form of stock options and RSUs.
+Equity-based awards historically have taken the form of stock options and RSUs.
 The RSUs typically vest on the third anniversary of the grant date.
-Stock option awards provide that one-third vests on the first anniversary of the grant date and then 1/36th per month thereafter.
-There were also awards of performance-based RSUs under the LTI plan prior to fiscal year 2020.
+Stock option awards provide that one-third vests on the first anniversary of the grant date and then $1/36^{th}$ per month thereafter.